Smoking vs Grilling: The Heat Is On—But Which Method Is Right for Your BBQ?

 Smoking Fuel

-Common fuels: lump charcoal + wood chunks or logs.
-Pellet smokers also use flavored wood pellets.
+Common fuels: lump charcoal plus wood chunks or logs.
+Pellet smokers use compressed hardwood pellets for both heat and flavor.

 Flavor: Deep, smoky, layered flavor that penetrates meat over time.
-Hickory, oak, apple, cherry, and pecan are all popular wood choices.
+Hickory, oak, apple, cherry, and pecan are some of the most popular wood choices for smoking.

 Grilling Fuel

 Common fuels: propane, natural gas, or charcoal.
-Gas offers convenience, while charcoal adds flavor.
+Gas offers convenience and quick start-up, while charcoal adds more classic grilled flavor.

 Tools & Equipment Needed

-• Dedicated smoker (e.g., offset, gravity fed, water smoker)
+- Dedicated smoker (offset, gravity fed, pellet smoker, or water smoker)

 What to Smoke vs What to Grill